-There are several ways you can either cut back on or adjust to make sure you are living within your means.
+There are several ways you can either cut back on or adjust your budget to make sure you are living within your means.
 The hardest part might be having to make some sacrifices now for future gains.
-Just know whatever those sacrifices are, they are only temporary and you can have them back in time.
+Just know that whatever those sacrifices are, they are only temporary and you can have them back in time.

 Tips to Live as Cheaply as Possible